Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 – Montgomery Scott, 2258 (Star Trek)

-Find where the GOES-16 or GOES-17 satellites are in the sky at your location using dishpointer.com, it will draw a line on the aerial map where to point your dish.
+NOTE: these other sites, these sites are currently out of date and do not reflect current satellites or their positions – Other sites to find where Geo Sats are in the sky: dishpointer.com, it will draw a line on the aerial map where to point your dish.
 Note the azimuth and elevation and skew.
 Another great satellite location tracker is https://www.satellite-calculations.com/Satellite/lookangles.htm enter your address or coordinates and then select the satellite.

 Use an actual real compass to point your dish at the azimuth.
-Even with my Note 9 I found many errors in digital compass.
+Even with my Note 9, I found many errors in the digital compass.
 I have a guide on How to use a real compass here.

 Elevation: Angle up/down